M0WA/marsos/README.md

 if you want to change the debian release version, have a look for the following variables in conf/dist.conf and change these accordingly:

   * DEBIANRELEASE

+## bugs/caveats

+in the current state, not every error stops the processing of the called bash script (i.e. build.sh/test.sh). currently you have to look through he output and see if you spot errors, this is a well known bug and will be addressed in later versions.